auth0/docs/articles/quickstart/spa/vuejs/_includes/_centralized_login.md

 The `@click` events on the **Log In** and **Log Out** buttons make the appropriate calls to the `AuthService` to allow the user to log in and log out.
 Notice that these buttons are conditionally hidden and shown depending on whether or not the user is currently authenticated.

+Also notice the use of `this.$auth` to access the `AuthService` instance given to us through the plugin that we created.
+Login events can be handled by providing a `handleLoginEvent` method on any component.

 When the **Log In** button is clicked, the user will be redirected to login page.

 <%= include('../../_includes/_hosted_login_customization' }) %>

-When the application first starts up, a call to `renewSession` is made that tries to reinitialize the user's login session, if it is detected that they should already be logged in.
+When the application first starts up, a call to `renewTokens` is made that tries to reinitialize the user's login session, if it is detected that they should already be logged in.
 This would be the case, for example, if the user logged in and then refreshed the browser window.

 ### Add a Callback Component